chr1ce/lift-simple/README.md

 		+ Command-line functioning, no ads, no subscription, data stored in a file on your machine
 + No guessing what intensity you need to work at
-+ Given an understanding of past workouts and days between them, determines recommended weight and repetitions for a given exercise
++ Given an understanding of past workouts, determines recommended weight and repetitions for a given exercise
 	+ Can set what percent increase you expect to see from yourself
 	+ Can set how many repetitions the exercise should be